Meaning of the name

 very

-Rohai is very good for to improve the skills of balance.
+Rohai is also very suitable for practicing balance.

 The